New ideas about multiplication of tensorial distributions: New approach

-Now by using the integration per parts (since all the objects under the integral are at least continuously differentiable ($n\geq 1$), it can be used) and considering the compactness of support we obtain:
+Now by using integration by parts, (since all the objects under the integral are at least continuously differentiable ($n\geq 1$), it can safely be used), and considering the compactness of support we obtain: